brasebin terrisse x Björn Vanoverberghe

 {{slider-1}}

-Björn Vanoverberghe (BE) is a Brussels-based architect and designer with a strong interest in the different states and experiences of space.
-His work explores both material and immaterial elements, integrating tangible construction techniques with more ephemeral aspects such as light, shadow, and spatial transitions.
+Björn Vanoverberghe is a Brussels-based architect and designer interested in the different states and experiences of space.
+His work explores the interplay between material and immaterial elements, integrating tangible construction techniques with more ephemeral aspects such as light, shadow, and spatial transitions.
 He values direct engagement in making and construction, seeing it as an essential tool for refining and enhancing his designs.

 LINDA & Björn Vanoverberghe